1990s in music: Madchester

 In the late 1980s/early 1990s, a counter-culture movement rose from the Manchester club scene that came to be known as Madchester.
-Happy Mondays and the Stone Roses were the pre-eminent bands.
+Happy Mondays, Inspiral Carpets and the Stone Roses were the pre-eminent bands.

 Britpop

 In the early 1990s, a counter-culture movement rose in Britain, called Britpop by the music press, rejecting the themes of disenfranchised youth coming out of America in favor of songs written specifically about the experiences of the British youth.
 Although the movement was heavily influenced by 1960s, 1970s and 1980s British rock, there was very little that musically defined the Britpop bands beyond the intensely British lyrical themes.
-Britpop bands such as Blur, Suede, Pulp, Ash, Elastica, Supergrass, the Verve and Oasis regularly topped the singles and album charts throughout the decade.
+Britpop bands such as Blur, Suede, Kula Shaker, Pulp, Ash, Ocean Colour Scene, Elastica, Supergrass, the Verve and Oasis regularly topped the singles and album charts throughout the decade.

 Oasis were the biggest band of the Britpop era at the forefront of alternative rock, as their second album (What's the Story) Morning Glory? became the second highest selling studio album of all time in the UK.
 "Wonderwall" peaked at number 2 on the UK Singles Chart, and number 8 on the US Billboard Hot 100.
 Their era-defining concerts at Knebworth Park, playing to 250,000 people over two nights, broke records for attendance and ticket applications.
 In addition to this, they made a significant impact on the US market, achieving three top 5 albums in that country.
 The Britpop phenomena ran out of steam by the end of the 1990s with most of its most successful bands splitting up or fading away, although bands that rose from the rubble of predecessors Oasis were Travis, Coldplay and Keane.

 Post-Britpop

 From about 1997, Britpop as a movement began to dissolve, and emerging bands began to avoid the Britpop label while still producing music derived from it.
 Many of these bands tended to mix elements of British traditional rock (or British trad rock), particularly the Beatles, the Rolling Stones and Small Faces with American influences, including post-grunge.
-Post-Britpop bands like Coldplay, Travis, Stereophonics and Feeder achieved much wider international success than most of the Britpop groups that had preceded them, and were some of the most commercially successful acts of the late 1990s.
+Post-Britpop bands like Coldplay, Travis, Keane, Stereophonics, Snow Patrol and Feeder achieved much wider international success than most of the Britpop groups that had preceded them, and were some of the most commercially successful acts of the late 1990s.